Updated March 16, 2021

 Yes, everyone accessing campus must participate in the testing program, even if they access campus only briefly.
 Individuals who access campus once per week will be expected to test on the day they report to campus.
 All others will be expected to select a Mon/Thurs or Tues/Fri test schedule.

 If you do not regularly report to campus but must stop by unexpectedly, you can make a same-day appointment at check-in at the testing site by scanning a QR code at check-in with your smartphone, and following the prompts.
-A limited number of such appointments will be available Mondays through Thursdays.
+A limited number of such appointments will be available Mondays through Thursdays; please only use this option if you must make an unexpected trip to campus – otherwise, use the scheduling links that are sent to you automatically after each completed testing appointment or at the end of the current testing block.
 At this time, there are no additional testing options for individuals who report to campus only on a Friday or over the weekend.

 If you are running late or miss your appointment time, you may still access your scheduled test site on the same day as your scheduled appointment.
 We strongly encourage all individuals to test during their scheduled time to minimize negative impacts to clinic flow.
 If you access campus once per week, you may reschedule your appointment to a different day during the same week if you are reporting to campus on another day.
 If you access campus two or more times per week, the cohort testing schedule does not readily allow for individuals to test on days other than their scheduled cohort days.
 For example, if you are scheduled for Tues/Fri, and you are unable to attend your Tuesday appointment, you should report to your testing appointment on Friday.
 Individuals who miss a testing appointment should alert their supervisor, who may work with Human Resources and Student Wellness Services if further action is required.